 What has happened to my child’s wrist?

-Your child has broken the radius and/or ulna bone in their wrist.
-This injury is known as a “buckle” fracture (Figure 1).
-This sort of fracture is very common in children.
-It is actually just a bulge in the bone as it has been squashed.
+The two bones in your child’s forearm are called the radius and ulna.
+If your child has fallen onto their wrist, they may have an injury known as a “buckle” fracture (Figure 1).
+This fracture is very common in children and presents as a bulge in the bone as it has been squashed

 What treatment does my child need?

 These fractures heal well with rest and time.
 A removable wrist splint should be worn for comfort for three to four weeks, day and night (except when it is removed for washing and drying) to reduce the chance of further injury.
 However, the splint can be taken off for bathing, or if you need to wash the splint itself, as long as the removal is well tolerated by your child (Figure 2).
 Pain medication like paracetamol or ibuprofen should be given regularly until your child is comfortable.
 Give your child the dose that is recommended on the packaging for their age and weight.
 If your child gets any numbness in the hand, you should loosen the splint.
 Ask your child to move their shoulder, elbow, and fingers, so they don’t get stiff.

 If severe pain continues, or if there is a lot of swelling or numbness you should bring your child to your local doctor or the Emergency Department for review.